-Yours, sincerely, JOHN JAY.
+Yours, Sincerely,

-LONDON, 17th September, 1794.
+London, 17th September, 1794.

 There is something very pleasant in the reflection, that while war, discord, and oppression triumph in so many parts of Europe, their domination does not extend to our country.
 I sometimes flatter myself that Providence, in compassion to the afflicted in these countries, will continue to leave America in a proper state to be an asylum to them.